Help

 @Sharon_Visser:

-Otherwise, there is only one way to prevent a button from getting clicked in Airtable, and it is to make it a button that opens a URL.
+There is one hidden trick to prevent a button from getting clicked in Airtable, and that is to make it a button that opens a URL.

-You would create a URL formula that results in nothing under the circumstances that you don’t want the button to be clicked.
-This will dim the button and make it unclickable.
+You would create a URL formula that results in NOTHING under the circumstances that you don’t want the button to be clicked.
+This will dim the button and make it unclickable in Airtable!

-Under the circumstances that you DO want the button clicked, you would need to have your formula result in a URL that triggers a webhook with a webhook automation service like Make.com.
+Under the circumstances that you DO want the button clicked, you would need to have your formula result in a URL that triggers a custom webhook using Make's automations & integrations.

-Alternatively, you could have Make send back a POST request to an incoming Airtable webhook using the HTTP tool, which would then run your script within Airtable.
+(Of course, if you really wanted to run a custom Javascript in Airtable, you could always have Make send back a POST request to an incoming Airtable webhook using Make's HTTP tool.)

 Actually I thought about it again with inspiration from @ScottWorld 's reply… there is a way of making it happen with a button and the consequentially triggered script: You could change the script in a way that it only does what it does (duplicate records) IF it is triggered by a certain user.
 The current user you get via Session: Airtable Scripting — Session.